 Data masking is one of the most important tasks in data governance.
 It may seem simple in practice, but getting it right can be the difference between a straightforward path to properly secured data, and a complex, confusing experience that leaves your data exposed to breaches.
-To add to the complexity, dozens of platforms and products claim to offer comprehensive data masking capabilities.
+To add to the complexity, dozens of platforms and products claim to offer comprehensive, dynamic data masking capabilities.
 How do you choose the right option for your needs?

 What is Data Masking?

-Data masking is a data security measure that involves creating a fake but highly convincing version of your organization’s secure data.
+Data masking is a data access control and security measure that involves creating a fake but highly convincing version of your organization’s secure data.
 Its purpose is to protect data from breaches or leaks in instances where you need functional data sets for demonstration, training, or testing, but you don’t want to reveal actual user data.

 Essentially, data masking uses the same format as your existing databases, but changes the data values.
 This process is done in such a way that the data cannot be reverse-engineered in order to reveal the original data points.
 Numbers and characters may be scrambled, hidden, substituted, or even encrypted in data masking.

 Sign up today to receive Immuta Unlocked™ monthly news and updates!

 35,000 data professionals receive our monthly newsletter.
 Sign up for the latest insights, best practices, resources, and more.SUBSCRIBE

 Data masking is essential because it protects against a wide range of threats from data loss and exfiltration, compromised accounts, and insecure third party connections.
 It also helps reduce the inherent risks of cloud data storage and allows data to be shared with authorized users without exposing private information.